norcams/docs-enduser/docs/known-issues.rst

 ------------------------------------

 Because of resource constraints, it's not possible to order distribution over multiple compute hosts in the same region.
+Trying to do so will result in a "No valid host" error message.
 A workaround is to distribute workloads over two regions.
 These constraints will be lifted as more hardware is deployed in the IaaS.

 Cannot create volume from image